Shine Ya Light: Music video and promotion

 The official music video for "Shine Ya Light" was uploaded to Ora's YouTube channel on 27 October 2012, preceded by the release of a trailer on 25 September.
 A series of behind-the-scenes footage from various stages of filming the video was published on the aforementioned platform on 2 November 2012.
 Taking place in Ora's birthplace Pristina, Kosovo, the music video was filmed on five different settings across the city over two days.
 It was directed by British director Emil Nava, who also directed the video for the singer's previous single "R.I.P.".
 The attires worn by her in the visual included designs by French fashion designers Christian Louboutin and Jean Paul Gaultier.
-In talking about the video's location and given her Albanian heritage, Ora stated, "I can't explain to you what this means [...]
+In talking about the video's location and given her Kosovo Albanian heritage, Ora stated, "I can't explain to you what this means [...]
 This is the only place I wanted to shoot my video."
 During an interview with Rap-Up, the singer further explained, "I'm proud to kind of put [Kosovo] on the map [...]
 We are a very patriotic country, so we always try to mention us wherever we can because it's such a great place."